jalajdixit/nqueens-puzzle/README.md

 # nqueens-puzzle
-Solving the famous N-Queens puzzle by using C programming
+Solving the famous N-Queens puzzle by using Backtrack Recursive Algorithm in C language